ModelEngineering/advancing-biomedical-models/grading.md

 Homework: 20%

-Paper presentation: 20%
+Paper presentation: 30%

 Course project: 50%

-## Homework grading
+## Homework

 There will be 2 homeworks, each worth 10 points.
 The homeworks are intended to provide experience with constructing and evaluating